efifogel/sgal/README.md

 2.3.
 Supported Compilers
 In order to build the SGAL libraries and the executables, you need a C++ compiler.
-SGAL 1.0 is supported for the following compilers/operating
+SGAL 1.0 is supported for the following combinations of compilers and operating systems:
-systems:

 Compiler                      | Operating System
 ------------------------------|-------------------------------------
-Gnu g++ 4.2 or later          | Linux
+GNU g++ 4.2 or later          | Linux
 MS Visual C++ 9.0, 10.0, 12.0 | MS Windows 95/98/2000/XP/NT4/Vista/7

 2.4.
 SGAL Libraries